Nottingham-CTU/REDCap-UI-Tweaker/README.md

 This setting, if enabled, will override the REDCap setting in Project Setup -> Additional Customizations.

+### Form submit options
+If custom submit options are enabled, this setting allows the submit options to be set for the project.
+This will override any system setting, but can itself be overridden by the @SAVEOPTIONS action tag.

 ### Redirect from the Project Home page to this URL
 If set, this will cause the *Project Home* page to redirect to the specified URL.
 Either an absolute